 Three requirements needed for the refrigerator ice maker to make ice

-There are three requirements that need to be met for the refrigerator ice maker to successfully make ice:
+Before we learn how to fix ice maker issues, here are three requirements that need to be met for the refrigerator ice maker to successfully make ice:

 1) Incoming voltage to both the ice maker and the refrigerator’s water inlet valve.

 2) A reliable water supply to the ice maker tray.

 3) The proper air temperature inside the refrigerator.